xtofl/hidice/README.md

 6. The host starts the game (no more players can join)
     1. Now the game decides the order of actions
 7. Game is over; game token is invalidated.

+## Design

+### Game Area

+* Responsibility:
+  * Manage game creation, user management
+* Backend
+* Frontend

+### HiDice Game

+* Responsibility
+  * Contains and executes game rules
+* Backend
+* Frontend

+## Technology

+We will create the Game Area and HiDice game in Python with Flask.
+Frontend will be vanilla html + javascript.
+Style... sass? css?